 The Icing on the Cake

-We also had Julie, owner of an agency specializing in Europe share her amazing ‘Overseas Travel Checklist and Tips’ form she sends to clients.
+We also had Julie, owner of an agency specializing in Europe, share her amazing “Overseas Travel Checklist and Tips” form she sends to clients.
 It’s an amazing source of information and exactly how you can show your value as a travel agent, by giving them a little extra.
-Best part is, you create it once and clients continue to be thankful for the extra resource you’re providing to them!
+Best part is, you create it one time and clients continue to be thankful for the extra resource you’re providing to them for all eternity!

 Seal the Deal!

 Now that you have all the nuts and bolts, don’t forget to tighten them.
 You’ll need to make sure the travel waivers are sent to every client, signed, and returned.

 Travel attorney Jonathan Howe says that simply sending the waivers are helpful if you ever need to defend yourself, but a signature of acknowledgement is really your best defense.
 He also recommended sending an acknowledgement with a copy of the waiver.
 It doesn’t need to be complex, just a “Thank you we received your waiver, a copy of which is attached”.

 One of the advantages of signing up for an online form maker like Cognito, Wufoo, or Google Forms is that they can send auto-emails to you and the client, acknowledging you’ve received the form.